connordennison/connordennison/README.md

 I'm Connor!

-I normally spend my time programming in Python or Node.js, or making websites in HTML, CSS and JS.
+I normally spend my time programming in Python or Node.js, or making websites in HTML, CSS and JS or React.
-I enjoy making projects that are practical, like my url shortener, [shorty](https://shrty.gq).
+I enjoy making projects that are practical.

 You can view my public projects [here](https://cnnd.codes)!